adith-m-dharan/NoMaD/README.md

   - **Explanation:** This command creates a topological map from the images recorded in the specified bag file.
 The images are saved in the specified topomap directory, with a specified time interval between them.
 The number of worker threads used for processing is also specified.

 - **Navigate:**
-  Runs the PD controller and the navigation script to start navigating based on the created topomap.
+  Runs the controller and the navigation script to start navigating based on the created topomap.
   ```bash
   ros2 run nomad controller.py --ros-args --params-file src/nomad/deploy/config/controller.yaml
   ```